Book Online

 In short, if I am worried about your safety or the safety of someone else, I would tell you honestly about my concerns.
 This discussion would include whether I need to pass on any information to police, your doctor, Child Safety, your emergency contact, or any other relevant party.
 I place priority on consent - if we could come up with a plan to share information together, that would be best.

 I will discuss my counselling sessions with my Clinical Supervisor, to ensure I am providing the best practice to you.
-However, the identity of clients will be altered, and any information shared with my supervisor is also bound by confidentiality.
+However, any information shared with my supervisor is also bound by confidentiality.

 In the unlikely event that I receive a subpoena for my counselling records, I will contact you and discuss the request.
 There may be times where I can object to a subpoena, but there is no guarantee.

 Do you find it easier to talk while drawing or painting?
 Is there a support person you would like to bring with you?
 Do you want to wrap yourself up in a weighted blanket you bring from home?
 Do you have a beloved pet you want to cuddle as we chat?
 Go ahead!
 No judgement here.
-Give me a heads up, I might partake too!
+Give me a heads up so I can accommodate your needs!

 When it comes to children, I have a lot of experience working with 6 to 12 year olds, and have worked with older teenagers as well.
 Those younger than 6 may benefit more from someone experienced with younger children but are still welcome to attend as part of family therapy.
-Otherwise, I have no age limit.
+I will note here that children under the age of 15 would be more likely to benefit from Family Therapy, and those 15 and older may benefit from a mix of family and individual therapy.

 The beauty of being adaptable with my location is that we can trial going to a park as long as children are old enough to independently play.
 Babies or very young children (under 2) can accompany you to therapy if needed.
 However, I would hesitate to allow any children older than this to sit with us unless it is part of family therapy, as children are absolute sponges when it comes to taking in information!